 However, the ones that are always included are the tour guide (2 guides if the group is more than 10 people, porters, cooks, entrance to Machu Picchu Citadel or up to Machu Picchu Mountain or Huayna Picchu, a guide inside the Citadel, meals, drinks, and a transportation back to Cusco.

-While some tours include the pick up from Lima or transportation from Lima, accommodation in Cusco, accommodation in Agua Calientes, transportation back to Lima or Cusco, and a small souvenir (a shirt or hat).
+While some tours include the pick up from Lima or transportation from Lima, accommodation in Cusco, accommodation in Aguas Calientes, transportation back to Lima or Cusco, and a small souvenir (a shirt or hat).

 Machu Picchu hike prices